konsti.

 On Taste.

-In a world where you can generate apps and stories on a whim, taste is what remains.
-Taste in storytelling, in design, and in problems.
+In a world where you can generate apps, images, and stories almost on demand, taste is what remains.

 Taste is subjective?